FreunzWa/FW_sync/medicine/psychiatry/psychosis.md

             - thought blocking (suddenly losing train of thought)
             - loosening of association (ideas presented in sequence that are not closely related)
             - Tangentiality (answers to interview questions diverging increasingly from the topic being asked about, as opposed to cirumstantiality if eventually gets back to the topic)

+# Differential diagnosis
+- DDx based on presenting features of the psychosis
+    + Hallucinations/ Delusions/ Thought disorder
+        * Alcoholic hallucinosis/ DT hallucinations
+        * Substance abuse (LSD, MDMA, Meth)
+        * Schizophrenia
+        * Schizoaffective disorder
+        * Psychotic depression
+        * Bipolar major depression with psychotic features (if the patient has a past history of mania/ mixed mania)